Oil prices hit nine-month high after inventory draw

-The U.S. dollar also set a 2-1/2-year low against major rivals on Thursday.
-Oil prices generally rise when the dollar falls because crude priced in the greenback becomes cheaper for buyers holding other currencies.
+The U.S. dollar set a 2-1/2 year low against major rivals on Thursday which also helped oil because crude priced in the greenback becomes cheaper for buyers holding other currencies.

 “All the headlines have been bullish for oil prices,” said Edward Moya, senior market analyst at OANDA in New York.